beibel/marketing-cloud-php-sdk/README.md

 - objectType (string).
 - object (array).
 Object argument can be:
     - associative array with object's properties (one object mode).
-    - numeric array of associative arrays with objects' properties (multiple objects mode).
+    - numeric array of associative arrays with objects properties (multiple objects mode).

 - upsert (bool).
 Only some objects support upsert.